saikatbsk/ml-playground/mnist-cnn/Readme.md

 CNN model trained to classify handwritten digits from the MNIST dataset.

-MNIST is a dataset of 60,000 28x28 grayscale images of the 10 digits, along with a test set of 10,000 images
+MNIST is a dataset of 60,000 28x28 grayscale images of the 10 digits, along with a test set of 10,000 images.

 Requirements: